Noonans Mayfair

 Noonans Mayfair, formerly Dix Noonan Webb, is an auction house based in London.
 It specialises in coins, medals, jewellery and paper money.
 Since being established, the firm has sold over 400,000 lots.

+It holds regular traditional auctions throughout the year.
+As of March 2022, the executives are CEO and chairman Pierce Noonan, deputy chairman and managing director Nimrod Dix, and director of numismatics Christopher Webb.
+Frances Noble heads the jewellery department.

+History

 Noonans was established in 1990 as Buckland Dix and Wood.
 The name was changed to Dix Noonan Webb in 1996 and to its present name in 2022.
-It holds regular traditional auctions throughout the year.
-As of March 2022, the founders are CEO and chairman Pierce Noonan, deputy chairman and managing director Nimrod Dix, and director of numismatics Christopher Webb.
-Frances Noble heads the jewellery department.

-Matthew Richardson, curator of social history at Manx National Heritage, suggests that the company are "Britain's foremost auctioneers of military medals".
+Matthew Richardson, curator of social history at Manx National Heritage, suggests that Noonans Mayfair are "Britain's foremost auctioneers of military medals".
 In 2010, The Independent called the firm "a prominent London auction house, specialising in militaria".
 Noonans is the largest numismatics auctioneer in London; it had £11.7m of total hammer sales in 2018.

 In September 2019, it increased its buyer's premium to 24%, becoming the first UK numismatics auctioneer to go above 20%.
 During the 2020 COVID-19 lockdown, the company donated 5% of all buyer's premiums to the NHS Charities Together Covid-19 Appeal for a total of £24,879.
 The firm experienced a record level of website traffic during the COVID lockdown; according to the CEO, "people were stuck at home with little else to spend their money on."

 Noonans Mayfair is mentioned in Jeffrey Archer's 2019 novel Nothing Ventured, in which a character is encouraged to visit the firm because they are specialists in Spanish cob coins.

 SAS medal controversy

 In March 1997, the firm auctioned nearly 50 lots of Special Air Service medals and related memorabilia, raising more than £63,000.
 Pierce Noonan told the Birmingham Post, "Never before have so many awards to members of the SAS been offered to the public at once".
 But four medals were withdrawn when police said the wife of former sergeant major Mel "Taff" Townsend got a court injunction to halt the auction, identifying the medals as having been stolen in the 1988 burglary of their family home in Kent.

-An investigation revealed the medals had been sold multiple times by other reputable dealers before finally coming possession by the collector, and were held by the auction house pending the determination of the rightful owner.
+An investigation revealed the medals had been sold multiple times by other reputable dealers before finally coming into the possession of the collector, and were held by the auction house pending the determination of the rightful owner.
 In June 1998, after a 14-month legal battle, Townsend recovered his medals, which Dix Noonan Webb had estimated would have sold for £20,000 at auction.
 Townsend later sold his medals in 2009, through Spink & Son.